freeCodeCamp/freeCodeCamp/guide/english/computer-science/data-mining/index.md

 ## Related Terms of Data Mining

-data dredging, data fishing and data snooping are all methods to sample parts of a larger population data set that are too small for reliable statistical forcasting to be applied to the patterns discovered from the data sets.
+**data dredging**, **data fishing** and **data snooping** are all methods to sample parts of a larger population data set that are too small for reliable statistical forcasting to be applied to the patterns discovered from the data sets.

 The same methods can be used though, for crreating hypotheses to test against larger populations.

 ## Standards
-Efforts to define standards for the data mining process.
+Efforts to provide standards for the data mining process have happened over time.

 | Standard       | Year Inacted  |
 | ------------- | :-----|
 |  Cross Industry Standard Process for Data Mining (CRISP-DM 1.0)   |1999 European |
 |  Java Data Mining standard (JDM 1.0).  |2004|

-Further development of these standards have produced (CRISP-DM 2.0 and JDM 2.0), these are not currently being developed further.
+Further development of these standards have produced (CRISP-DM 2.0 and JDM 2.0), these are not currently being developed any further.

 ## Exchanging Extracted Models, Standard